 When you get a cavity, you’re in pain.
-Instead of waiting to schedule an appointment with your Yonkers dentist, call right away.
+Instead of waiting to schedule an appointment with your dental expert, call right away.
 Yonkers Dental Spa has Saturday and Sunday dentists for your convenience.
-Treating your cavity and getting you back to your normal routine is much simpler when you have access to a dentist open on Saturday and Sunday.
+Treating your cavity and getting you back to your routine is much simpler when you have access to a dentist on Saturday and Sunday.

-Your mouth is normally full of bacteria; they’re essential for breaking down the food you eat.
+Your mouth is usually full of bacteria, essential for breaking down the food you eat.
 But food particles, especially sugar residue, left on your teeth provide food for the bacteria.
 This creates an acidic environment that attacks teeth.
 As the acids in the plaque eat away the tooth enamel, several things happen:

 - Tiny openings or holes form in your enamel.

 - The plaque turns into a harder substance called tartar, which only your dentist can remove.